openfoodfacts/openfoodfacts-server/html/data/data-fields.md

 - `serving_size` : text describing the serving size
 - `serving_quantity` : normalized serving size in grams or ml
-- `no_nutriments` : indicates if the nutrition facts are indicated on the food label
+- `no_nutrition_data`:
+  - When a product does not have nutrition data displayed on the packaging, the user can check the field "Nutrition facts are not specified on the product".
+By doing so, the no_nutrition_data field takes the value "on".
+This case is frequent (thousands of products)
+  - example: `on`
 - `additives_n` : number of food additives
 - `additives`
 - `additives_tags`: